ganrad/openai-api-router/README.md

    apigtwycache | This table stores vectorized prompts and completions apigtwyprompts | This table stores prompts

-4. Update the API Gateway endpoint configuration file.
+4. Update the API Gateway configuration file.

    Edit the `./api-router-config.json` file.
 Each AI Application should have a unique *appId*.

    For each AI Application,

    - Add/Update the Azure OpenAI Service model deployment endpoints/URI's and corresponding API key values in this file.
-   - (Optional) To enable caching of OpenAI Service completions (output), specify values for attribute **cacheSettings**.
+   - (Optional) To enable caching and retrieval of OpenAI Service completions (Semantic Caching feature), specify values for attributes contained within **cacheSettings** attribute.
 Refer to the table below and set appropriate values.

      Attribute Name | Description
      -------------- | -----------
      useCache | API Gateway will cache OpenAI Service completions (output) based on this value.
-If caching is desired, set it to *true* or *false*.
-Default is *false*. searchType | This attribute is used to specify the similarity distance function/algorithm for vector search.
+If caching is desired, set it to *true*.
+Default is *false*. searchType | API Gateway will search and retrieve OpenAI Service completions based on a semantic text similarity algorithm.<br>This attribute is used to specify the similarity distance function/algorithm for vector search.
 Supported values are a) CS (= *Cosine Similarity*).
 This is the default. b) LS (= *Level2 or Euclidean distance*) c) IP (= *Inner Product*). searchDistance | This attribute is used to specify the search similarity threshold.
-For instance, if the search type = CS, this value could be set to a value between 0 and 1. searchContent.term | This value specifies the attribute in the request payload which should be vectorized and used for semantic search.
+For instance, if the search type = CS, this value should be set to a value between 0 and 1. searchContent.term | This value specifies the attribute in the request payload which should be vectorized and used for semantic search.
 For OpenAI completions API, this value should be *prompt*.
 For chat completions API, this value should be set to *messages*. searchContent.includeRoles | This attribute value should only be set for OpenAI models that expose chat completions API.
 Value can be a comma separated list.
 Permissible values are system, user and assistant. entryExpiry | This attribute is used to specify when cached entries (*completions*) should be invalidated.
 Specify, any valid PostgreSQL *Interval* data type expression.
 Refer to the docs [here](https://www.postgresql.org/docs/current/datatype-datetime.html#DATATYPE-INTERVAL-INPUT).

    After making the changes, save the `./api-router-config.json` file.

+**IMPORTANT**:

-   **IMPORTANT**: The model deployment endpoints/URI's should be listed in increasing order of priority (top down).
+The model deployment endpoints/URI's should be listed in increasing order of priority (top down).
 Endpoints listed at the top of the list will be assigned higher priority than those listed at the lower levels.
 For each API Application, the API Gateway server will traverse and load the deployment URI's starting at the top in order of priority.
 While routing requests to OpenAI API backends, the gateway will strictly follow the priority order and route requests to endpoints with higher priority first before falling back to low priority endpoints.

 5. Set the gateway server environment variables.